In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 They can see weak or underperforming managers on their team and replace them with more effective managers.

-A great leader can spot the proverbial “cancer in the locker room” and find a way to demote, transfer, or get rid of them outright.
+A great leader can spot the proverbial “cancer in the locker room” and find a way to demote, transfer, or remove them outright.
 Successful people like J.P.
 Morgan knew it was crucial to surround themselves with the brightest minds they could find.

-Morgan knew that he didn’t have all the answers, so he understood the importance of surrounding himself with people more intelligent than himself.
-This would greatly benefit his business success—which it did.
+Morgan knew he didn’t have all the answers, so he understood the importance of surrounding himself with people more intelligent than he was.
+This would greatly benefit his business success, which it did.

 To be a good leader, you have to mean what you say and say what you mean.
 Your word must be as good as gold.